DmitriLyalikov/pico-bridge/README.md

 A driver will generally take this data that is expected to be in a certain format and clock it out to meet the specification of its interface.
 For example, the SMI_Master driver provided expects the first two bits in the word provided to be the Op-Code and the next 16 to include both the PHY Address and Register Address.

+***It is the responsibility of the pico-bridge to ensure data going to each state machine is of the correct form***

 When the driver is finished with its transaction, it will set an IRQ flag to indicate a word has been pushed to its respective RX FIFO.
 On an operation like a read, this could be the register contents, or for a write it could be simply a status bit that indicates the write successfully completed.

+Because each PIO block has 4 state machines, the IRQ operation will set a single bit that corresponds to its index.
+The first bits (0..3) each will map to index (0..3) of each state machine.

+When fired, the PIO_IRQx handler will check which state machine is ready by reading that bit field.
+It can then read the correct contents and validate them correctly.
+The IRQ handler must clear that IRQ flag before completing.
 ### Configurable
 * Over the same transport layer between the host and Pico, commands can dynamically set, and read the State Machine configurations such as Clock Rate, Pin Assignments, and disable/enable